neetandgeeks/horus/README.md

 This project has been developed in [Python](https://www.python.org/) language and it is distributed under [GPL v2](https://www.gnu.org/licenses/gpl-2.0.html) license.

+This fork will be a Python3.x port.
+Have fun!

 ## Installation

 #### Supported